ustaxcourt/ef-cms/docs/additional-resources/old-readme.md

 #### ECR

 ECR is Amazon’s Docker container registry that holds images for `ef-cms` builds on CircleCI.
 Currently, images can be managed in the AWS ECR console under the `ef-cms-us-east-1`.
 If you need to update the Docker image, you can do so (with appropriate permissions) by running `./docker-to-ecr.sh`.
-This command will build an image per the `Dockerfile-CI` config, tag it as `latest` and push it to the repo in ECR.
+This command will build an image per the `Dockerfile` config, tag it as `latest` and push it to the repo in ECR.

 #### Running this project locally without Docker